Online Christian Schools

 The cost of online Christian schools may be higher than some homeschool options, but they are the best value for what you get.
 When you calculate the daily cost of tuition, you will see the value.
-For example, the online Christian schools Western Christian Academy and Southeast Academy have approximate daily costs of $8-$10 for 3rd-12th grade with teacher support.
+For example, the online Christian schools Western Christian Academy and Southeast Academy have approximate school day costs of $8-$10 for 3rd-12th grade with teacher support.
 (They have much less expensive options for PreK-5th grades.)
-The $8-$10 daily cost with the teacher support feature includes the following:
+The $8-$10 school day cost with the teacher support feature includes the following:

 Curriculum is included.